electrumpayments/qr-payment-service-interface/README.md

 ## Java projects

-To include the service interface into your maven project, include the below dependency.
+To include the service interface into your maven project, include the below dependencies:

 ```xml
 <dependency>